 Matriculate The enrollment status of a student at the UND SMHS.
-Academic Standards Academic standards refers to acceptable demonstrations of mastery in various disciplines, before and after matriculation, as judged by admissions practices faculty members, examinations, and other measurements of performance.
-Technical Standards Technical standards required for completion of biomedical, clinical and translational sciences, and health professions degrees consist of certain minimum essential abilities and characteristics to assure that candidates for admission, promotion, and graduation are able to complete the entire course of study and participate fully in all aspects of training, with or without reasonable accommodation.
-When a student's ability to perform a technical standard is not met, the student must demonstrate alternative means and/or abilities to perform the specified activity.
+Technical Standards Technical standards required for completion of biomedical, clinical, and translational sciences, and health professions degrees consist of certain minimum essential abilities and characteristics to ensure that applicants for admission, progression, and graduation are able to complete the entire course of study and participate fully in all aspects of education, with or without reasonable accommodation.